Typical Austrian expressions and their meaning

 Quality of Live in Austria

-Austria performs well regarding many measures of quality of life.
-Austria ranks above average in income and wealth, jobs and earnings, housing, health status, subjective well-being, personal security, social connections, environmental quality, education and skills.
+Austria scores very well in many areas of quality of life.
+Austria is rated above average in the areas of healthcare, education system, food costs, personal safety and environmental quality.
 Austrians express more satisfaction in their lives than the OECD average.
 On a scale from 0 to 10 rating their general satisfaction with life, Austrian gave it a 7.1 over the OECD average of 6.5.